Related Documents

 Deploying a Container

-When you finish building an image, you’re ready to launch the node container.
-For each node, start the container using the Docker command-line tool with the run argument like so:
+When you finish building an image, you are ready to launch the node container.
+For each node, start the container using the Docker command-line tool with the run

 # docker run -i -d --name Node1 --host node1 \